pbrotoisworo/tweet2map/README.md

 # MMDA Tweet2Map
-MMDA Tweet2Map is a python script that converts MMDA Tweets ([@mmda](https://twitter.com/MMDA)) into a usable database for traffic accident research in Metro Manila.
+MMDA Tweet2Map is a python script that mines MMDA Tweets ([@mmda](https://twitter.com/MMDA)) into a usable database for traffic accident research in Metro Manila.
 Please take note that you need your own unique Twitter API code in order to use this script.
 This script uses the **tweepy library** in order to connect with the Twitter API.
 For more information regarding this script please visit the project page on my [blog](https://panjib.wixsite.com/blog/mmdatweet2map).

-### ArcPy Package Information
-`ArcPy` is used in this script but is only required if you want to add the 'City' column to your data.
-The file uses the [ArcPy package](http://help.arcgis.com/en/arcgisdesktop/10.0/help/index.html#//000v000000v7000000.htm), which comes with ArcGIS, to integrate and automate geospatial analysis.
-This Python package comes with ArcGIS and is not available through `pip install` options.
-The script is written in Python 3 but `arcpy_Spatial_Join_City.py` was written in a Python 2 environment since I'm still using ArcMap 10.6.

 I'm open to suggestions and comments!
 This is my first major coding project since I started self-learning Python.